How to Clean Trex Decking: The Ultimate Guide for a Beautiful Outdoor Space

 • Harsh chemicals – Avoid cleaners containing bleach, acid, or abrasives.

 • Metal tools – Use plastic shovels to prevent scratching.
+Metal snow shovels can easily gouge the surface, especially when the boards are cold and less flexible.

 • Excessive pressure washing – Don’t exceed 3100 PSI or hold the nozzle too close.

 • Sanding – Unlike wood decks, sanding can damage the protective outer layer of Trex decking.
+Sanding will permanently remove the wood-grain texture and void your warranty.

 Related Posts